 Buy tickets in advance as they are highly demanded.
-Consider that there are different types of tickets that include Huayna Picchu, Machu Picchu Mountain, and another that only includes the citadel.
+Consider that there are different types of tickets that include either Huayna Picchu, Machu Picchu Mountain or only the citadel itself.
 There are new rules in Machu Picchu since the end of 2021 that we’ll explain in further detail in a separate article.
 You can buy Machu Picchu tickets online here.

 There are different types of trains to different tariffs to travel to Machu Picchu.
 They leave from the train station of Cusco, Poroy, and Ollantaytambo.
 The companies are Peru Rail and Inca Rail.
 Another local train exists with special prices only for Peruvians.

 You can take the 30-minute bus ride up to Machu Picchu from Aguas Calientes.
 The busses leave from 5:30 am.
 However, you can also walk up, but for this climb, you will have to be in good shape and consider starting at least 1 hour before your entry time.

 For those that want to arrive on foot, the routes to get to Machu Picchu are the Inca Trail, the Salkantay Trek, and the Coffee Route.
 You should always go with good guides and reserve your spot months in advance.

 Plan the way to the train station by car to not be late.

 Carry only a few things, only the necessary ones.
 A lightweight jacket, sunscreen, a hat, insect repellent, water bottle, and rubber-sole shoes.
 Accessories like walking sticks, selfie sticks, and shoes with hills are not allowed.